cityofaustin/atd-signal-comms/README.md

 $ docker build -t atd-signal-comms .
 ```

+## Design

+Todo: file format. idempotency.

 ## Configuration

 Each device type to be pinged must have an entry defined in `config.CONFIG`.

 - `device_type`: A unique `str` identifier the device type.
 - `container`: A Knack object or view key from which device asset records will be fetched.
 - `fields`: a `dict` of field mappings which will be used to translate Knack fields to canonical field names.
-At a minimum, all devices must have an `ip_addess` and `device_id` field.
+At a minimum, all devices must have an `ip_address` and `device_id` field.
 See `config.SCHEMA` for requirements of field values.

 ```python
     # config.py